mozbrick/brick/README.md

 * Unifies checkboxes and radios - devs just code, we figure out the shiz

-### Toggle Bar (aka Radio Bar)
+### Option Bar (aka Radio Bar)

-* A set of associated options of which only one at a time can be selected
+* A set of associated options of which only one can be selected at a time
 * Designed to appear as a cohesive set
+* Essentially several Toggles with the appearance of option buttons

 ### Date Selection